 Types of Pardons

-You can apply for an expungement pardon, or a provisional pardon in Connecticut.
-An expungement pardon applies to your entire criminal history.
-If granted, your whole criminal history will get expunged, or erased.
-A provisional pardon applies simply to your ability to get a job.
+A provisional pardon is another pardon option in Connecticut.
+The provisional pardon applies simply to your ability to get a job.
 This type of pardon shows a potential employer that you are employable, even though you have a criminal history.
 An employer cannot deny you employment based on your criminal history if you have received a provisional pardon.
 Pardon eligibility will depend on which pardon you want to apply for.

 If you are a prisoner sentenced for eight years or more, you must serve at least four years before applying for a pardon.
 In sentences of less than eight years, at least one half of the term must be served, but in no event can the actual time served be less than 18 months.
-The Board does not count pre-sentence incarceration time.
+The Board does not count pre sentence incarceration time.

-Expungement Pardon Eligibility:
+Expungement Pardon Eligibility

-- You can apply for an Expungement pardon three years after the date of a misdemeanor conviction.
+- You can apply for an expungement pardon three years after the date of a misdemeanor conviction.

-- You can apply for an Expungement pardon five years after the date of a felony conviction.
+- You can apply for an expungement pardon five years after the date of a felony conviction.

 - Don’t apply until you are off of probation/parole.